roy2392/langue-migdal-poc/README.md

-# Amazon Bedrock Agent Evaluation
+# Open Source Bedrock Agent Evaluation

-Bedrock Agent Evaluation is an evalauation framework for Amazon Bedrock agent tool-use and chain-of-thought reasoning with observability dashboards in LangFuse.
+Open Source Bedrock Agent Evaluation is an evalauation framework for Amazon Bedrock agent tool-use and chain-of-thought reasoning with observability dashboards in LangFuse.

 ## Existing AWS assets
 https://github.com/awslabs/agent-evaluation implements an LLM agent (evaluator) that will orchestrate conversations with your own agent (target) and evaluate the responses during the conversation.